| 3. Excluded Factual Evidence The hearing judge excluded certain testimony that Three Angels

 recognized by existing Illinois judicial and administrative case-law,

+as discussed below.
 2. Illinois courts have found religious purposes

 to include a wide variety of activities that transmit religious